-This article will provide you with information that will help you make the transition from being a stay-at-home parent to being a working parent.
-It will not cover practical issues, such as child care and balancing work and family.
-Those topics were covered in the second part of this series.
+This article will provide you with information that will help you make the transition from being a stay-at-home parent to being an employed parent.
+It will not cover practical issues such as child care and balancing work and family as those topics were covered previously.

 After years of being a stay-at-home mom (or dad) you've decided to return to work.
-Your decision may be motivated by a number of factors, but most likely your children are all in school and you've decided it's time to resume your career.
+Your decision may be motivated by a number of factors, but most likely your children are all in school (or out of the house) and you've decided it's time to resume your career.
 Now you have a number of issues to deal with:

 - Should you continue in your previous career?